-"Sex therapy" is a type of therapy effective for adults of any age, gender or sexual orientation.
-Through sex therapy, one can address sexual problems and concerns about sexual function, sexual feelings and intimate relationships - either in individual or in couple sessions.
-Sex therapy is usually provided by psychologists, social workers, physicians or other licensed therapists, who have been formally trained and mentored.
-A subgroup of these professionals focuses on disease-related sexual problems and is experienced in the areas of medical sexology/sexual medicine.
-While this therapy can be specifically tailored to the needs of Parkinson patients, this approach is equally helpful for people with other movement disorders.
+"Sex therapy" is effective for adults of any age, gender, or sexual orientation.
+Through sex therapy, one can address sexual problems and concerns about sexual function, sexual feelings, and intimate relationships - either in individual or couple sessions.
+Sex therapy is usually provided by psychologists, social workers, physicians, or other licensed therapists, who have been formally trained and mentored.
+A subgroup of these professionals focuses on disease-related sexual problems and has experience in medical sexology/sexual medicine.
+While this therapy can be specifically tailored to the needs of Parkinson's patients, this approach is equally helpful for people with other movement disorders.

-People with Parkinson’s Disease (PwPD), as well as their partners, experience significant sexual changes in the course of the disease.
+People with Parkinson’s Disease (PwPD) and their partners experience significant sexual changes in the course of the disease.
 Common problems are:

-● erectile difficulties, premature ejaculation or trouble in reaching orgasm;
+- erectile difficulties, premature ejaculation, or trouble reaching orgasm

-These changes can be part of the natural progression of the disease or the sexual side effects of PD medication or both.
+These changes can be part of the natural progression of the disease, the sexual side effects of PD medication, or both.

 Natural age-related sexual changes in men and women, as well as myths about sexuality, may add even more distress to one’s sexual life.
-In the vast majority of couples with PD, the disease itself or treatments can negatively influence sexual function, sexual identity and sexual relationships, resulting in diminished intimacy and quality of life.
-The overall goal of sex therapy is re-establishing pleasure and satisfaction, rather than achieving perfect genital response.
+In most couples with PD, the disease itself or treatments can negatively influence sexual function, sexual identity, and sexual relationships, resulting in diminished intimacy and quality of life.
+The overall goal of sex therapy is re-establishing pleasure and satisfaction rather than achieving perfect genital response.

-The movement disorders sexual health professional is able to assist PwPD and their partners by:
+The movement disorders sexual health professional can assist PwPs and their partners by:

-Treating in several ways: learning to give and receive enjoyable touches, reducing stress and improving relaxation, relationship therapy, cognitive restructuring, improving communication skills, pro-sexual medications and ‘tools and toys.’
+- Different treatment approaches include learning to give and receive enjoyable touches, reducing stress and improving relaxation, relationship therapy, cognitive restructuring, communication skills, sexual dysfunction medications, and other tools.